History of public transport ticketing in New South Wales: History

 Then Shadow Minister for Transport Gladys Berejiklian criticised the MyZone system, claiming the government merely replaced one clumsy system for another.
-She urged the replacement of the paper-based ticketing system with an electronic one.
+She encouraged the replacement of the paper-based ticketing system with an electronic one.

-From June 2011, the MyZone system was extended to the then privately owned light rail system.
-MyMulti tickets and the non-MyZone Pensioner Excursion Ticket and Family Funday Sunday are recognised on the light rail.
+In June 2011, the MyZone system was extended to the then privately owned light rail system.
+MyMulti tickets and the non-MyZone Pensioner Excursion Ticket and Family Funday Sunday were recognised on the light rail.

-From 1 September 2013, changes were made to MyMulti eligibility on ferries, with usage restrictions replacing unrestricted travel.
+In September 2013, changes were made to MyMulti eligibility on ferries, with usage restrictions replacing unrestricted travel.
 MyMulti 1 tickets were no longer accepted and the MyMulti 2 could only be used for journeys up to 9 km.
 The MyMulti 3 continued to offer unrestricted travel.

-Public testing of a reintroduced STATS magnetic-stripe ticketing system commenced in June 2019.
-The system is for public use but is restricted to special excursion trips operated by two Sydney transport heritage groups.
-The two groups have each had fresh magnetic-stripe ticket stock produced.
+Magnetic tickets were retired in stages: